ys3593/network-protocols-emulation/README.md

 And the UDP protocol is used to exchange the routing table information among the nodes in the network.
 -  Attributes
     - self.self_port: the port number of the current node
-    - self.dv: a diction whose key is the neighbor port and value is the distance from the current node to the neighbor node. self.dv[self_port] is set to 0.
+    - self.dv: a dictionary whose key is the neighbor port and value is the distance from the current node to the neighbor node. self.dv[self_port] is set to 0.
-    - self.hop: a diction whose key is the neighbor port and value is port number of the next hop for each destination
+    - self.hop: a dictionary whose key is the neighbor port and value is port number of the next hop for each destination
     - self.neighbors: a list of neighbor ports
     - self.first: a boolean initialized as True.
 It is used to track whether this node send out self.dv at least once so this attribute would turn to False if this node has already sent out its self.dv to neighbors.